tokio-rs/website-next/content/tokio/tutorial/spawning.md

 it `'static`.

-If a single piece of data must be accessible from more than one task concurrently, then it must be wrapped by something like `Arc`.
+If a single piece of data must be accessible from more than one task concurrently, then it must be shared by a tool such as `Arc`.

 ## `Send` bound